 As with anything, though, there are challenges to mCommerce:

 - Need to optimize: As with all technology, mobile commerce is constantly evolving.
 You need to stay aware of those changes — advances in technologies, best practices, design, etc. — to ensure you always have an easy-to-use experience.

-- Privacy concerns: Businesses that use mCommerce have more access to consumer data, and a responsibility to protect it.
-As with other forms of payment, you want to make sure you are PCI compliant and work with a processor that monitors for fraudulent activity.
-You also want to ensure that you know exactly how many of your partners access and use consumer data.
-Please consult a privacy professional on how best to remain compliant with all applicable privacy regulations.
+- Privacy concerns: Businesses that use mCommerce have access to consumer data, and a responsibility to protect it.
+It’s best to consult a privacy professional on how best to remain compliant with all applicable privacy regulations.

 - Easier to compare with competitors: One of the benefits of being online is that you can reach consumers that you might never reach otherwise.
 But that cuts both ways.
 Since it’s so easy to find businesses online, it’s also easier for customers to comparison shop.
 You need to keep up with your competitors — know what they sell and for how much — so you can find ways to compete.